kevinsubmit/Vocabulary-Learning-App/Proposal.md

 - As a user, you have the functions to register, log in, and log out.
 - As a user, you can search for the meaning of unfamiliar words.
 - As a user, you can add unfamiliar words to your personal wordbooks.
-- IAs a user, you can delete words from your wordbooks.
+- As a user, you can delete words from your wordbooks.
 - As a user, you can customize the types of wordbooks, such as Medical, Architecture, Computing, Daily, or Unfamiliar, etc.
 - As a user, you can modify the category of a word.

 #### Stretch Goals

 - As a user, you can see how many users have bookmarked the word

+## Data modeling and ERD

 #### Notionboard Template